uiseok0227/uiseok0227/README.md

 - 👋 Hi, I’m @uiseok0227
 - 👀 I’m interested in ... fashion, photo,
-- 🌱 I’m currently learning ...Java Spring
+- 🌱 I’m currently learning ...Java Spring, Python data analysis
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...contact uiseok227@gmail.com
+- 📫 How to reach me ...contact uiseok227@naver.com

 <!---
 uiseok0227/uiseok0227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.